rei/rei-cedar-docs/docs/patterns/notifications/README.md

 ```
 </cdr-doc-example-code-pair>

-- Concise Messages
-- User Interaction is Not required
-- Ancillary Information

-- User Priority: medium / inform

-Similar to Status Notifications, these Conditional Notifications apply the `role="status"` to their HTML markup.
-They will not interrupt a user from a task they are engaged in, and are provided on user action rather than as part of the page.
-These event based notifications differ from Status Notifications as they do not update live, existing inline sections of a page.
-These notifications may open or be added to locations unrelated to the action which caused the notification to trigger.
-Additionally, they may open based on conditions a user has created or criterium they have met.

 #### Conditional Notifications as an overlay
 The concise messages contained within Conditional Notifications are not required for a user to interact with and may open unexpectedly,